Generalized fibre sums of 4-manifolds and the canonical class: A formula for the canonical class

 \section{A formula for the canonical class}

+The canonical class $K_X$ of a symplectic 4-manifold $(X,\omega_X)$ is defined as minus the first Chern class.
 In this section we derive a formula for the canonical class of the symplectic generalized fibre sum $X$ of two symplectic 4-manifolds $M$ and $N$ along embedded symplectic surfaces $\Sigma_M$ and $\Sigma_N$ of genus $g$.
-We make the same assumptions as in the previous section, i.e.~that $\Sigma_M$ and $\Sigma_N$ represent indivisible classes and the cohomologies of $M$, $N$ and $X$ are torsion free.
+We make the same assumptions as in the previous section, i.e.~that $\Sigma_M$ and $\Sigma_N$ represent indivisible classes of square zero and the cohomologies of $M$, $N$ and $X$ are torsion free.